As of July 1, 2021, the annual fee on The Platinum Card® from American Express has been increased to $695 (Rates & Fees)

 A new card design is cool, though doesn’t materially alter the experience.

-So the way I see it, they’re raising the annual fee by $100 and giving $200 in Uber credits.
+So the way I see it, they’re raised the annual fee by $100 and giving $200 in Uber credits.
 Now of course the catch is that this isn’t as straightforward as them just giving you $200 of Uber reimbursements, but rather they’re codes that are given each month, and presumably can’t be used in conjunction with other Uber promotions.
 So I’d say the $200 worth of Uber credits is worth about half of face value.

 Personally I’ll consider these changes on the Platinum Card to be mostly a wash.
 The annual fee increase and Uber credits balance out.
 Some might find value in some of the other perks, but personally I don’t.